-Sets an SMS password, which serves as an authentication to send SMS from defined phone number(s).
-The range of length of the password is between 2-16 characters.
-SMS password must not contain any unsupported characters.
-Unsupported characters are: ", ', \, ;.
+Sets an SMS passphrase, which serves as an authentication to send SMS from defined phone number(s).
+The range of length of the passphrase is between 2-16 characters.
+SMS passphrase must not contain any unsupported characters.
+Unsupported characters are: ", ', \, \$, ;.

-7.7.2.2.
+7.7.5.2.
 SMS numbers